 Well, kind of.
 While the name has been said to mean “little golden things” by Frito-Lay executives, it doesn’t actually translate that way.
 Instead, the name was made up by Arch West, who decided to combine the Spanish word for gold, “oro,” with Frito’s suffix “-ito” and tacked a “D” in front because he felt like it.
 The resulting Doritos was approved, and it’s been the name of these tortilla chips ever since.

 The first Doritos weren’t flavored

 Originally marketed as a standard, salted tortilla chip, the Doritos sold in 1966 were without their now-iconic neon orange cheese powder.
 It wasn’t until the next year that Doritos sold their first flavored chip, which was dusted in taco seasonings.
-Here’s how to make your own taco seasoning at home.
+Looking for healthier snacks?
+Try one of these 100 healthy snacks on the go.

 Nacho Cheese Doritos are almost 50 years old

 First released in 1974, Nacho Cheese Doritos consist of three main flavors: cheddar and Romano cheeses, garlic powder, and salt.
 The bright, cheesy chip quickly became a favorite of consumers and now accounts for half of Doritos’ sales.